We offer the following clinics:

 The treatment room clinics are run every day, Monday-Friday, by appointment with the treatment room nurse for procedures such as:- blood tests, injections, wound care and dressings, ear syringing and holiday immunisations.

 Blood samples for testing are taken, on behalf of the surgery, at the phlebotomy clinic within the health centre.
+This service is by appointment only.

 If you are travelling abroad, especially outside Europe, you may need extra vaccinations.